Header Bidding vs. RTB: Two Sides of the Same Coin?

 In the AdTech industry, the term RTB (real-time bidding) is commonly used, and you’ll often hear about header bidding in the same conversation.
 However, many people mistakenly use these terms interchangeably, leading to some confusion.
 The truth, though, is a bit more nuanced.

 This article will explore the distinctions between header bidding vs. RTB.
-By the end, you’ll understand how these concepts relate and where they differ, allowing you to navigate the programmatic advertising industry better.
+By the end, you’ll understand how these concepts relate and where they differ, allowing you to better navigate the programmatic advertising industry.

 Header Bidding vs. RTB In-A-Nutshell